 The connection models for multiplatform integration vary by setup and underlying architecture.
 Let’s go through the most common models.

-• One-to-Many Connection (ESB): This model features an enterprise service bus (ESB), which acts as a centralized message broker for handling communication between various systems.
-It can be used to integrate complex internal systems of large companies.
+- One-to-Many Connection (ESB): This model features an enterprise service bus (ESB), which acts as a message broker for handling communication between various systems.
+Instead of each system connecting to every other system, they all route through the ESB.
+It can be used to integrate complex internal systems of large companies where message routing, transformation, and orchestration need to happen at scale.

-• Hub and Spoke Connection: In this multi-platform integration model, the central hub acts as a connector between multiple endpoints through spokes.
-This works perfectly for internal integrations involving multiple systems and teams.
+- Hub-and-Spoke Connection: In this multi-platform integration model, a central hub acts as a connector between multiple endpoints through spokes.
+Each spoke connects one system to the hub, and the hub routes data between them.
+This works well for internal integrations involving multiple systems and teams because you only need to configure each system’s connection to the hub rather than to every other system.

-• Hybrid Integration Platform (HIP): This involves integrating on-premises and multi-cloud environments, making it possible for large organizations with many internal and external cross-platform connections.
+- Hybrid Integration Platform (HIP): This involves integrating on-premises and multi-cloud environments, making it possible for large organizations with many internal and external cross-platform connections to unify everything under one approach.
+HIPs are particularly relevant for companies running legacy on-premises systems alongside modern cloud applications.

 One-Way vs. Two-Way vs. Multi-Platform Integration